AdobeDocs/commerce-operations.en/help/configuration/cache/redis-pg-cache.md

 ### Inspecting compressed data

-To inspect compressed Session data and Page Cache, the [RESP.app](https://flathub.org/apps/details/app.resp.RESP) supports the automatic decompression of Magento 2 Session and Page cache and displays PHP session data in a human-readable form.
+To inspect compressed Session data and Page Cache, the [RESP.app](https://flathub.org/apps/details/app.resp.RESP) supports the automatic decompression of Commerce 2 Session and Page cache and displays PHP session data in a human-readable form.